scarv/rvkex/README.md

-# RVKEX: scalar and vectorized pre-, post-quantum, and hybrid key exchange on 64-bit RISC-V
+# RVKEX: ECC/isogeny-based key exchange on 64-bit RISC-V

 ## Overview

-- We consider the RISC-V baseline ISA as being `rv64gcv` meaning that the following standard extensions
+- We consider the RISC-V baseline ISA as being `rv64gc` meaning that the following standard extensions
   - M      (multiplication)
   - A      (atomic)
   - F      (single-precision floating-point)
   - D      (double-precision floating-point)
   - C      (compressed)
-  - **V    (vector)**

   are available by default.

-- The project `rvkex` primarily targets `V` vector extension which is the standard vector extension for **application processor profiles** (see [1] for details), i.e., `Zvl128b` with a max `EEW = 64`, based on the following consideration (also partly explains why we target `rv64` not `rv32`):
-  - most of the on-market risc-v vector cores are designed for the application processors instead of embedded devices, and they are exactly `rv64gcv` cores; for example, SiFive P270 [2] and X280 [3], Alibaba XT910 [4].

-- Another reason why we target `rv64` not `rv32`:
-  - `V` extension has a max `EEW = 64`, i.e., the element width in a vector is up to 64 bits.
-Using `rv64` is able to have a **relatively fair** comparison between risc-v scalar (RVS) implementation and risc-v vector(ized) (RVV) implementation.

-- However, the project `rvkex` also discusses, to a certain extent, the efficient software for `zve64*` (i.e., a standard vector extension for **embedded use**, see [5] for details), where the `vmulh` integer multiply variants **are not included** for `EEW=64`.

-- `rvkex` considers `128b` (and maybe also `256b`) vector length, since most of the on-market vector cores use `128b` ALU (e.g., SiFive P270 and Alibaba XT910) or `256b` ALU (SiFive X280).

 ## Implementations

-- We plan to develop 4 types of implementation for pre-quantum X25519 [6] and post-quantum SIKE [7]:
+- We plan to develop 4 types of implementation for each of pre-quantum X25519 [1] and post-quantum SIKE [2]:
-  - scalar pure-software
+  - full-radix    pure-software
-  - scalar ISE-supported
+  - full-radix    ISE-assisted
-  - vector pure-software
+  - reduced-radix pure-software
-  - vector ISE-supported
+  - reduced-radix ISE-assisted

+  Furthermore, we plan to design several different ISEs and then discuss different trade-offs.

+- Since SIKE is relatively costly (compared to other PQC KEMs), it makes more sense to target more computing-powerful `rv64` instead of `rv32` in this project.
+Some details and arguments about the performance of SIKE can be found on page 36 of [3].

 ## Organization

 ```
 ├── bin                       - scripts (e.g., environment configuration)
 ├── doc                       - documentation (e.g., encoding and design)
 ├── src                       - source code
 │   ├── sike                  - sike implementations
+│   │   └── sikep434              - sikep434 implementation
-│   │   ├── scalar          - scalar sike   implementation
+│   │       ├── reduced-radix         - radix-2^56 implementation
-│   │   └── vector          - vector sike   implementation
+│   │       └── full-radix            - radix-2^64 implementation
-│   └── x25519          - x25519 implementations
+│   └────── x25519                - x25519 implementations
-│       ├── scalar          - scalar x25519 implementation
+│           ├── reduced-radix         - radix-2^51 implementation
-│       └── vector          - vector x25519 implementation
+│           └── full-radix            - radix-2^64 implementation
 ├── toolchain                 - scripts to install RISC-V toolchains
 └── work                      - working directory for build
 ```

 ## Usage